dc-js/dc.js/docs/api-latest.md

 specific to its order in the composition.

 #### .shareTitle([[boolean])
 Get or set title sharing for the chart.
 If set, the `.title()` value from this chart will be shared with composed children.
 Default value is true.

 #### .rightY([yScale])
 Get or set the y scale for the right axis.
-Right y scale is typically automatically generated by the chart implementation.
+The right y scale is typically automatically generated by the chart implementation.

 #### .rightYAxis([yAxis])
 Set or get the right y axis used by the composite chart.
-This function is most useful when certain y axis customization is required. y axis in dc.js is simply an instance of [d3 axis object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-_axis) therefore it supports any valid d3 axis manipulation. **Caution**: The y axis is typically generated by dc chart internal, resetting it might cause unexpected outcome.
+This function is most useful when y axis customization is required.
+The y axis in dc.js is an instance of a [d3 axis object](https://github.com/mbostock/d3/wiki/SVG-Axes#wiki-_axis) therefore it supports any valid d3 axis manipulation. **Caution**: The y axis is usually generated internally by dc;
+resetting it may cause unexpected results.
 ```js
 // customize y axis tick format
 chart.rightYAxis().tickFormat(function(v) {return v + "%";});